- What is hypertensive retinopathy

 - A family history of high blood pressure

 - Moderate to high alcohol intake

 Most people will only develop symptoms of hypertensive retinopathy after there has already been significant damage to the retina.
-Before this, it may take a doctor or ophthalmologist (eye doctor) to identify the condition.
+Before this, it may take a doctor or ophthalmologist (specialist eye doctor) to identify the condition.

 Symptoms may include: